ArtifexSoftware/mupdf/docs/bindings.rst

   |expand_end|

-* Some custom class methods and constructors.
+* There are various custom class methods and constructors.

-* Functions for generating a text representation of 'POD' structs and their C++ wrapper classes.
+* There are extra functions for generating a text representation of 'POD' structs and their C++ wrapper classes.

   For example for `fz_rect` we provide these functions: